Gupta-Kavya/deployrepos/README.md

 ## Contact

-If you have any questions or need support, please contact us at [kavyaguptajpr.24.10@gmail.com](mailto:kavyaguptajpr.24.10@gmail.com).
+If you have any questions or need support, please contact me at [kavyaguptajpr.24.10@gmail.com](mailto:kavyaguptajpr.24.10@gmail.com).